i3rotlher/de.htwg.se.WIzard/README.md

 # de.htwg.se.Wizard
 This is a card game.
 The goal is to predict the tricks you are going to make each round.
-The original game by amigoo can be found here: https://www.amigo-spiele.de/spiel/wizard
+The original game by amigo can be found here: https://www.amigo-spiele.de/spiel/wizard

 [![Build Status](https://travis-ci.org/i3rotlher/de.htwg.se.Wizard.svg?branch=master)](https://travis-ci.org/i3rotlher/de.htwg.se.Wizard)